 Mailing: Box 358530, 18115 Campus Way NE, Bothell, WA 98011

 I am dedicated to creating meaningful work with my students.
 I want them to leave my classes with more questions than they started with.
 And I want them to feel energized and equipped to do hard and important work in the world.
 I am interested in developing new frameworks for critical pedagogy and encourage students to take a praxis-oriented approach to scholarship as well as a scholarly approach to multiple forms of cultural practices.
 I see pedagogy as a form of critical engagement and community building through collaboration with on-campus and local resources, and believe my role is to enhance these connections for students even after our coursework together has ended.
-I typically incorporate diverse learning styles and uses of new media forms in the classroom, and enjoy tailoring activities to students’ particular background, interests, and concerns.
+I typically incorporate diverse learning styles and uses of new media forms in the classroom, and enjoy tailoring activities to students’ particular backgrounds, interests, and concerns.

 Recent Courses Taught

 BCULST 500: Cultural Studies as Collaboration

 BIS 300: Interdisciplinary Inquiry

 BIS 233: Participatory Media Culture

 BISMCS 333: Media and Communication Studies

 I am a scholar and media maker working in the area of critical media practice.
 My research engages ongoing transformations in everyday and amateur media production, intervening in academic, intrapersonal, community, commercial, and activist contexts.
 In my community-based research and teaching I seek to blur distinctions between theory and practice, using collaboration as a way to understand the contemporary use of digital audiovisual technologies in pedagogical and social contexts.
 I am particularly interested in studying discourses of media empowerment in relation to the institutional structures and intersubjective dynamics that are shaping the contemporary media production of people at the margins.